-Determination of High Need School Districts
+Determination of High-Need School Districts

 The No Child Left Behind Act focuses on high-need school districts.
 The federal definition of high-need addresses issues of poverty and of teacher quality because these issues have been most closely linked to low student performance.
-In Missouri, high-need eligibility adopts federal standards for poverty level and uses MAP student achievement in math and/or science as a proxy for teacher quality.
+In Missouri, high-need eligibility adopts federal standards for poverty level and district-level data on percent of course taught by highly qualified teachers.
 Local school districts must meet both criteria to be considered high-need.